These claims are contradicted by available evidence and cannot be salvaged by reinterpretation.

 - Source: Referenced in Japan repatriation discussions

-- Verdict: No single Japanese metric reaches 3.7 trillion.
-Gross external assets are approximately 14.7 trillion (mostly domestic).
+- Verdict: No single Japanese metric reaches $25 trillion.
+Japan’s Net International Investment Position (NIIP) is approximately $3.7 trillion.
+Gross external assets are approximately $10.6 trillion.
+Household financial assets are approximately $14.7 trillion (mostly domestic).
 The $25 trillion figure appears to be either a fabrication or a double-count of domestic + external assets.
 This matters because the repatriation thesis depends on the quantum of mobile capital.

-- Correction: Use specific verified metric: 10.6T gross external, or $14.7T household financial assets.
+- Correction: Use specific verified metric: $3.7T NIIP, $10.6T gross external, or $14.7T household financial assets.
 Specify which and why it matters for the thesis.

 -